pglet/website/blog/2022-01-11-email-sign-form-for-docusaurus-with-hcaptcha-cloudflare-pages-and-mailgun.md

 }
 ```

-An interesting part here is how confirmation URL is built which is sent in the message and should be clicked by a user to confirm subscription.
+An interesting part here is how confirmation URL is built, which is sent in the message and should be clicked by a user to confirm subscription.

 Confirmation URL contains two parameters: **email** and **confirmation code**.
 Email is just recepient's email address which is, obviously, not a secret.
-Confirmation code is calculated as `sha1(email + secret)` with `secret` known to the server only.
+Confirmation code is calculated as `sha1(email + secret)`, with `secret` known to the server only.

-When the server receives a request with email and confirmation code it calculates a new confirmation code for the received email and compare it with the code from request.
+When the server receives a request with email and confirmation code, it calculates a new confirmation code for the received email and compares it with the code from the request.

 The algorithm could be further improved by implementing expiring confirmation code, but we want to keep it simple for now.